romualdoandre/myomr/README.md

 Before you start creating a configuration file, now called *application*, it is necessary to define a background image to the canvas.
 This is necessary for the user to have idea how to define each field.
 The keyboard shortcut for the command to open the background image is *Ctrl + i* or from the *File* menu, *Open background Image*.

-##Creating a new configuration file
+##Creating a new application

-Quando uma nova aplicação é criada, todos os campos já configurados são apagados e permanece apenas a imagem de fundo.
-O atalho de teclado para o comando de nova aplicação é Ctrl+n ou no menu Arquivo, Nova Aplicação.
 When a new *application* is created, all fields already set are deleted and remains only the background image.
 The keyboard shortcut for the new application command is *Ctrl + n* or from the *File* menu, *New*.

-##Salvando nova aplicação

-As aplicações são salvas no disco com a extensão de arquivo .csv (Comma Separated Values  - Valores separados por vírgula) compatível com o Arya.
-A aplicação conterá todos os campos configurados.
+##Save

  O atalho de teclado para salvar uma aplicação é Ctrl+s ou no menu Arquivo, Salvar Aplicação.
+Applications are saved to disk with the extension .csv (Comma Separated Values) compatible with the OMR.
+The *application* contains all configured fields.
+The keyboard shortcut to save an application is *Ctrl + s* or from the *File* menu, *Save*.

 ##Abrindo aplicação salva em disco